qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - People hope that a "secret advanced weapon" can reverse the systematic disadvantage in war.
 This almost never happens in real world.
 - Hoping that a secret recipe or a secret techonology alone can succeed.
   - Coca Cola succeedes not just by the "secret recipe".
 The brading, global production system and logistic network are also important.
-  - Modern technology are complex and have many dependencies.
+  - Modern technologies are complex and have many dependencies.
 You cannot just simply copy "one key techonology" and get the same result.
 Even just imitating existing technology often requires a whole infrastructure, many talents and years of work. [^about_ai_race]

 [^about_ai_race]: It's a common view that AI capability can improve exponetially.
 And when AI is smart enough to keep improving itself, its intelligence will skyrocket into superintelligence, far above human.
 But it's highly possible that future AI will still be bottlenecked by energy production, compute power and interconnect bandwidth, which limits how fast AI can self-improve.
 There will probably be no dramatic "suddenly winning AI race forever".